goncalofm90/foodi3/README.md

 ## Planned Features

-* Search meals and cocktails
+* Search meals and cocktails - ✅
-* View recipe and cocktail details
+* View recipe and cocktail details - ✅
-* User authentication (Appwrite)
+* User authentication and google auth (Appwrite) - ✅
-* Save favourite recipes and drinks
+* Save favourite recipes and drinks - ✅
-* Create custom user recipes
+* Create/manage custom user recipes - not in MVP

 ---